commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 #### Other

-$FEE4: `memory_fill` - fill memory region with a byte value
-$FEE7: `memory_copy` - copy memory region
-$FEEA: `memory_crc` - calculate CRC16 of memory region
-$FEED: `memory_decompress` - decompress LZSA2 block
 $FECF: `entropy_get` - get 24 random bits
 $FF44: `monitor` - enter machine language monitor
 $FF47: `enter_basic` - enter BASIC
 $FF5F: `screen_mode` - get/set screen mode
 $FF62: `screen_set_charset` - activate 8x8 text mode charset

-##### Function Name: memory_fill

-Signature: void memory_fill(word address: r0, word num_bytes: r1, byte value: .a);
-Purpose: Fill a memory region with a byte value.
-Call address: $FEE4

-**Description:** This function fills the memory region specified by an address (r0) and a size in bytes (r1) with the constant byte value passed in .A. r0 and .A are preserved, r1 is destroyed.

-If the target address is in the $9F00-$9FFF range, all bytes will be written to the same address (r0), i.e. the address will not be incremented.
-This is useful for filling VERA memory ($9F23 or $9F24), for example.

-##### Function Name: memory_copy

-Signature: void memory_copy(word source: r0, word target: r1, word num_bytes: r2);
-Purpose: Copy a memory region to a different region.
-Call address: $FEE7

-**Description:** This function copies one memory region specified by an address (r0) and a size in bytes (r2) to a different region specified by its start address (r1).
-The two regions may overlap. r0 and r1 are preserved, r2 is destroyed.

-Like with `memory_fill`, source and destination addresses in the $9F00-$9FFF range will not be incremented during the copy.
-This allows, for instance, uploading data from RAM to VERA (destination of $9F23 or $9F24), downloading data from VERA (source $9F23 or $9F24) or copying data inside VERA (source $9F23, destination $9F24).
-This functionality can also be used to upload, download or transfer data with other I/O devices that have an 8 bit data port.

-##### Function Name: memory_crc

-Signature: (word result: r2) memory_crc(word address: r0, word num_bytes: r1);
-Purpose: Calculate the CRC16 of a memory region.
-Call address: $FEEA

-**Description:** This function calculates the CRC16 checksum of the memory region specified by an address (r0) and a size in bytes (r1).
-The result is returned in r2. r0 is preserved, r1 is destroyed.

-Like `memory_fill`, this function does not increment the address if it is in the range of $9F00-$9FFF, which allows checksumming VERA memory or data streamed from any other I/O device.

-##### Function Name: memory_decompress

-Signature: void memory_decompress(word input: r0, inout word output: r1);
-Purpose: Decompress an LZSA2 block
-Call address: $FEED

-**Description:** This function decompresses an LZSA2-compressed data block from the location passed in r0 and outputs the decompressed data at the location passed in r1.
-After the call, r1 will be updated with the location of the last output byte plus one.

-If the target address is in the $9F00-$9FFF range, all bytes will be written to the same address (r0), i.e. the address will not be incremented.
-This is useful for decompressing directly into VERA memory ($9F23 or $9F24), for example.
-Note that decompressing *from* I/O is not supported.

-**Notes**:

-* To create compressed data, use the `lzsa` tool[^1] like this:
-`lzsa -r -f2 <original_file> <compressed_file>`
-* This function cannot be used to decompress data in-place, as the output data would overwrite the input data before it is consumed.
-Therefore, make sure to load the input data to a different location.
-* It is possible to have the input data stored in banked RAM, with the obvious 8 KB size restriction.

 ##### Function Name: entropy_get